-How To Take Care of Dental Crowns
+Taking Care of Your Dental Crowns

 With proper care. crowns can last a lifetime.
 However, sometimes crowns can break, fall out, or come loose.
 The best thing you can do to ensure your crowns last as long as possible is to maintain a healthy oral hygiene routine.
 Tips for proper crown care include: